Jade-Marker/RC-Racing/README.md

 # RC Racing

 RC Racing is a racing game made in Unity.
 It was made for the 2019 GMTK game jam, where the theme was "only one".
 I made a racing game in which you control an RC car.
 However, you have only one battery for the remote.
 So, you can either move forward and left or forward and right.
+More information about it can be found [here](https://daniel-marker.github.io/gmtk%20racing%20game.html)

 ### Playing the game
 The game itself is contained within FinalBuild.zip and only needs to be unzipped to be played.